 The 20th AfWA Conference and Exhibition is taking place in Kampala, Uganda, February 24–27, 2020, and is the largest water and sanitation sector gathering in Africa.
 At this event, AfWA is celebrating 40 years of existence and positive impact on the water and sanitation sector in Africa.

 To enhance the exchange of ideas and recent developments in the water and sanitation sector, AfWA holds an International Congress and Exhibition every two years.
 The last Congress (19th AfWA ICE) was held in Bamako, Mali, in February 2018.

 The overall theme of AfWA 2020 is “Breaking new grounds to accelerate access to water and sanitation for all in Africa.”
 As most African countries are now faced with immense water and sanitation challenges, this theme is particularly relevant to the water and sanitation sector.
 Never before has the need to face the challenge—to share ideas and resources; to look for new breakthroughs and innovations; to cooperate between nations, between generations and between disciplines—been more urgent.

 Below is a list of sessions with USAID participation.
-For a full listing of AfWA sessions see the draft program for the conference.
+For a full listing of AfWA sessions see the final program for the conference.

 Sunday, February 23

 Women’s Forum: This session will bring together more than 200 professional women in water and sanitation drawn from the AfWA members and from other key stakeholders in Africa and beyond.
 USAID–funded Africap will sponsor five female participants in this forum.
 The theme is "Women Stewards Breaking New Ground in Water and Sanitation."

 Innovation Pavilion: The pavilion will feature innovative technologies sourced worldwide and presented to the delegates.
 Panelist: Maggie McMorrow, USAID West Africa Mission